bulib/dataWebsite/share/using-a-data-repository.md

 * [National Archive of Criminal Justice Data] (http://www.icpsr.umich.edu/icpsrweb/NACJD/): a repository of data on criminal justics and criminology.
 * [Child & Early Education Research Connections](http://www.researchconnections.org/childcare/download): features data, fact sheets and briefs, datasets, instruments, and other research-related resources from the wide range of social science fields that study child care and education.

-##  Health Science & Rehabilitation Research
+##  Health Science & Rehabilitation Researchi

 * [Speech & Language Data Repository](http://sldr.org/): SLDR (Speech and Language Data Repository) is a repository of oral language and multimodal data.
 * [National Database for Autism Research](https://ndar.nih.gov/): An NIH-funded research data repository that aims to accelerate progress in autism spectrum disorders (ASD) research through data sharing and the reporting of research results.